-You need to follow the quite clear on-screen menus of node import - here is a summary from a life example:
+You must follow the quite clear on-screen menus of node import - here is a summary from a live example:

 - http://www.example.com/en/admin/content/node_import/add - Next